Hfx-J/MSOL/README.md

 ### Contact

-For any questions or issues regarding SGTD, please open an issue on GitHub.
+For any questions or issues regarding MSOL, please open an issue on GitHub.